 - What other drugs will affect bosentan (Tracleer)?

-- Where can I get more information?
+- Where can I get more information (Tracleer)?

-What is Bosentan (Tracleer)?
+What is bosentan (Tracleer)?

 What are the possible side effects of bosentan (Tracleer)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- jaundice (yellowing of the skin or eyes).
+- liver problems--nausea, vomiting, fever, upper stomach pain, tiredness, dark urine, jaundice (yellowing of the skin or eyes); or

-Less serious side effects may include:
+Common side effects may include:

-- fatigue; or
+- irregular heartbeats; or